JSzitas/nlsolver/README.md

 # A simple, (single) header only C++17 library of Nonlinear Numerical Optimizers

-The main goal of this library is to be as easy to use as possible.
+The main goal of this library is to be as easy to use as possible, while providing good performance, and enough flexibility to be useful.
 For this reason, the library has no third party dependencies, requires no complex includes, no additional magic.

-Just copy the header into your project, include and happily use:
+Just copy the header into your project, include and use:

 ```cpp
 #include "nlsolver.h"